Table of Contents

 - Myeloproliferative neoplasm, favoring prefibrotic primary myelofibrosis (see comment)

 - Comment: The marrow biopsy shows morphologic features of a myeloproliferative neoplasm, in conjunction with thrombocytosis.
 The major differential diagnosis includes essential thrombocythemia and prefibrotic stage of primary myelofibrosis.
-Overall, we favor a diagnosis of the latter, due to hypercellular marrow, distribution of megakaryocytes (focal clusters) and markedly dysplastic cytology of megakaryocytes.
+Overall, a diagnosis of the latter is favored due to hypercellular marrow, distribution of megakaryocytes (focal clusters) and markedly dysplastic cytology of megakaryocytes.
 Recommend correlation with clinical findings (presence of splenomegaly and disease progression) and molecular studies (JAK2, CALR and MPL mutational studies).

 - Complete blood count (9/17/2018), by report: hemoglobin - 11.4 g/dL, mean corpuscular volume - 100 fL, white blood cells - 21.7 K/uL, platelets - 698 K/uL